All of our policies and procedures can be viewed by clicking on the appropriate section below.

 Safer Recruitment and Selection on-line training

-We have 4 trained member of our staffing committee
+We have 4 trained members of our staffing committee:

-Lynn Johnston, Ken John, Jenny Sinclair and Lynn Clarke.
+Lynn Johnston, John Sedgwick, Jenny Sinclair and Susan McLean.

 This procedure is for use for complaints against the school, a member of staff or the governing body.
 There are separate arrangements, laid down by law to cover the following: